 Our experienced and professionally-trained staff teaches beginning- to advanced/competition-level classes to students who are ages three and older.
-We offer instruction in contemporary, improvisation, lyrical, ballet, pointe, creative movement, jazz, musical theater, tap, hip hop, tumbling, Acro, Bollywood, West African and Performance Fundamentals.
+We offer instruction in tap, jazz, musical theater, contemporary, lyrical, modern, ballet, pointe, creative movement, hip hop, breakin’, Acro, tumbling, Bollywood, West African, Performance Fundamentals, Strength & Stretch and yoga.

 Brandi & Sean Nichols, Owners

 Sean and Brandi Nichols have lived in Bend for about eight years, and during that time, got married, had three children, and finished up a few degrees: Brandi–a bachelor’s degree in journalism from the University of Oregon and a master’s degree in teaching from George Fox University; Sean–a bachelor’s degree in business administration from Oregon State University.